dfoulkes/cdk_typescript_setup/cdk_bastion/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Assumptions
+   - default profile at runtime.
+   - cdk_vpc already installed (requires the vpc to attach.)

 ## Useful commands

  * `npm run build`   compile typescript to js